Causus: Description

 The fangs are different, too.
 Unlike other vipers, no hinge action occurs where the prefrontal bone engages the frontal.
 However, since the maxillary bones rotate almost as far, the fangs can still be erected.
 The fangs themselves are relatively short.
 A fine line, or suture, is also present along the length of the fang, representing the vestigial edge where the groove lips meet (from incomplete fang canal closure).

 The body is cylindrical or slightly depressed and moderately slender.
 The dorsal scales are smooth or weakly keeled with apical pits.
-The ventral scales are rounded, and the anal plate is single.
+The ventral scales are rounded, and the anal plate is single (undivided).
 The tail is short, and the subcaudals can be either single or paired.

-Among the viperids, another unique characteristic of this genus is several species have venom glands that are not confined to the temporal area as with most vipers, but are exceptionally long and extend well down the neck.
-These venom glands, located on either side of the spine, may be up to 10 cm in length, with long ducts connecting them to the fangs.
+Among the viperids, another unique characteristic of this genus is that several species have venom glands that are not confined to the temporal area as with most vipers, but are exceptionally long and extend well down the neck.
+These venom glands, located on either side of the spine, may have a length of up to 10 cm, with long ducts connecting them to the fangs.

 Other internal differences also set the Causinae apart: they have unusually long kidneys, a well-developed tracheal lung with two tracheal arteries, and the liver overlaps the tip of the heart.